-At the same time, the brand has bigger screens and 4k monitors for those who want to get an even better visual gaming experience than Tim even has.
+At the same time, the brand has 4k monitors for those who want to get an even better visual gaming experience than Tim.

 Microphone: Audio-Technica ATBP40

-To go along with Tim’s Audio-Technica headset, he has one of the brand’s top-tier hypercardioid dynamic microphones.
+Although Tim no longer uses his Audio-Technica headset and he doesn’t appear to be sponsored by the company anymore, he continues to use one of the brand’s top-tier hypercardioid dynamic microphones.
 Featuring an XLR output, if you intend on using this microphone for your personal setup, you might want to invest in a mixer to go with it.